Use tax: Enforcement

-In 2007, 22 states, including New York, California, Ohio and Virginia have included an entry on their state individual income tax return for taxpayers to voluntarily calculate an amount for use tax liability.
+In 2007, 22 states, including New York, California, Ohio, and Virginia, have included an entry on their state individual income tax return for taxpayers to calculate an amount for use tax liability voluntarily.
 Taxpayers, however, have been reluctant to pay taxes to the state.
-A few of these states have tried another approach by pre-determining the tax liability owed by every taxpayer by a tax table based on the individual's adjusted gross income.
-For example, a Michigan taxpayer with $45,000 of income can use the state's use tax table to estimate his use tax liability as $36.
-However, use of this table is limited to purchases of less than $1,000 and may be challenged during an audit.
-For purchases over $1,000, the taxpayer must calculate the tax for each item and add this amount to the use tax from the table.
-States using this method have seen an increase in voluntary compliance over those states that have the taxpayers calculate the use tax themselves.
+A few of these states have tried another approach by pre-determining each taxpayer's tax liability using a tax table based on the individual's adjusted gross income.
+For example, a Michigan taxpayer with $45,000 of income can use the state's use tax table to estimate their use tax liability as $36.
+However, this table is limited to purchases under $1,000 and may be challenged during an audit.
+For purchases over $1,000, the taxpayer must calculate the tax for each item and add it to the use tax amount from the table.
+States using this method have seen an increase in voluntary compliance compared with states that have taxpayers calculate the use tax themselves.

-As the amount of e-commerce sales continues to rise ($34 billion for just the second quarter of 2008) states recognize that the key to collecting these taxes rests not only in educating the individual taxpayer but with coordinating their efforts with other states.
+As the amount of e-commerce sales continues to rise ($34 billion for just the second quarter of 2008) states recognize that the key to collecting these taxes rests not only in educating the individual taxpayer but also in coordinating their efforts with other states.
 Currently, there are 19 full member states and 3 associate member states that belong to the Streamlined Sales Tax Project (SSTP).
-The SSTP assists states in collection of sales and use tax by registering merchants who charge out-of-state consumers the appropriate state sales tax and remit the tax to the appropriate state through a certified service provider.
-SSTP has also been in the forefront of an effort to push Congress to amend the laws to make collection of sales tax less burdensome.
+The SSTP assists states in collecting sales and use taxes by registering merchants who charge out-of-state consumers the appropriate state sales tax and remit it to that state through a certified service provider.
+SSTP has also been at the forefront of efforts to urge Congress to amend the laws to make the collection of sales tax less burdensome.
 In fact, in May 2013, the United States Senate passed a bill that would give the states authority to require sellers to collect sales tax on out-of-state sales.
 The House of Representatives must still pass the bill and send it to the President of the United States before it becomes law.

 States may also work with adjacent states via interstate use tax agreements.
-These agreements allow states to exchange tax audit records from businesses that have shipped goods to out of state consumers.
-Reciprocal states will then use those records and send a tax bill including penalties and interest to the individual taxpayer.
+These agreements allow states to exchange tax audit records from businesses that have shipped goods to out-of-state consumers.
+Reciprocal states will then use those records and send a tax bill, including penalties and interest, to the individual taxpayer.

 States have also pursued their collection efforts through the court system.
-In 2007, a California appeals court ruled that Borders Online owed California sales tax for online purchases that the store failed to collect from 1998 to 1999 since customers were able to return merchandise bought on-line to Border's retail stores in California.
+In 2007, a California appeals court ruled that Borders Online owed California sales tax for online purchases that the store failed to collect from 1998 to 1999 since customers were able to return merchandise bought online to Borders' retail stores in California.